 Commerce and Coexistence on the Danube

 They reached the Black Sea in c.
-250, and at that point were very close to the boundaries of the Roman Empire, which helps to explain their raids of the Roman Empire in the 250s, 260s, and 270s.
+250, and at that point, were very close to the boundaries of the Roman Empire, which helps to explain their raids of the Roman Empire in the 250s, 260s, and 270s.
 However, following the accession of Diocletian and his restoration of the Roman frontiers, relations between the Goths and the Romans had been relatively peaceful.
-There was always the occasional punch-up, but for the most part, the two groups were relatively happy to coexist with one another as long as the Danube River separated them.
+There was always the occasional punch-up, but mostly, the two groups were relatively happy to coexist with one another as long as the Danube River separated them.

 For more than a century before 376, the Goths had been exposed to Roman culture in various ways and had come to appreciate that culture.
-We know that the Romans traded with the Goths who lived across the Danube River because we found plenty of empty Roman wine jugs in Gothic territory; either the Romans were hurling their empties across the width of the Danube, or the Goths were learning to like drinking wine.
-We found a fair number of Roman coins on the Gothic side of the Danube River as well, and we know that on occasion the Romans would recruit soldiers from among the Goths, hiring mercenaries who would serve as far away as Syria and Palestine.
+We know that the Romans traded with the Goths who lived across the Danube River because many archeological excavations discovered empty Roman wine jugs in Gothic territory; either the Romans were hurling their empties across the width of the Danube, or the Goths were learning to enjoy drinking wine.
+A fair number of Roman coins on the Gothic side of the Danube River were discovered as well, and we know that on occasion the Romans would recruit soldiers from among the Goths, hiring mercenaries who would serve as far away as Syria and Palestine.

-Another sign of Roman influence on the Goths, even before the Goths entered the empire in 376, was the fact that there were some Christians among the Goths.
+Another sign of Roman influence on the Goths, even before the Goths entered the empire in 376, was the existence of some Christians among the Goths.
 There were not many Christians yet; the Goths were still predominately a pagan group in 376, but you could find a handful of Christians.
 For example, there is one Goth named Ulfila, who was, in fact, a descendant of Romans captured in the raids of the 3rd century who had, nonetheless, become Gothic by ethnicity.

 Ulfila was, as a Christian Goth, dispatched by the barbarians as an ambassador to Constantinople, and there around 340 he was consecrated as a Christian bishop and charged with ministering to those Christians who were living among the Goths.
 Ulfila even translated the Bible into the Gothic language, although he only won a few new converts among the Goths upon his return to them.

-When the Goths asked for permission—politely asked for permission—to enter the Roman Empire in 376, therefore, they were not an entirely alien group.
-There was more than a century of coexistence between Romans and Goths behind this request, and they were not coming as invaders; they were coming as migraters.
+When the Goths asked for politely asked for permission to enter the Roman Empire in 376, therefore, they were not an entirely alien group.
+There was more than a century of coexistence between Romans and Goths behind this request, and they were not coming as invaders; they were coming as migrators.